jasonbisson/terraform-google-workload-identity-federation/README.md

 1. Login to Okta admin console
 2. Go to Security->API
 3. Authorization Server
-4. Define a new authorization server , note the issuer URL — you’ll need this to configure OIDC provider in Google Cloud
+4. Define a new authorization server, note the issuer URL — you’ll need this to configure OIDC provider in Google Cloud
-5. Set audience (could be anything that is mutually verifiable, preferably unique), note the audience — you’ll need this to configure OIDC provider in Google Cloud
+5. Set audience (could be anything that is mutually verifiable, preferably unique), note the audience — you’ll need this to configure the OIDC provider in Google Cloud
 6. Define a new scope, set this scope as a default scope
 7. Define a new claim.
 Customize this claim to your requirement of attribute verification in Google Cloud
 8. Go to access policies, make sure its Assigned to “All Clients”